ultralytics/ultralytics/ultralytics/utils/tlc/README.md

 python -m venv .venv
 source .venv/bin/activate # or .venv/Scripts/activate in Git Bash / Windows
-pip install -e . # install the local ultralytics fork package pip install 3lc # install 3lc pip install pacmap # or umap-learn (only required for embeddings collection)
+pip install -e . # install the local ultralytics fork package pip install pacmap # or umap-learn (optional, only required for embeddings collection)
 ```

 In order to create a `tlc.Run` with the integration, instantiate `TLCYOLO` (instead of `YOLO`) and call the method `.train()` like usual: